 Since 2008, over 24 million passengers have connected to our network inflight.

 The AeroMobile service is currently in operation with Aer Lingus, Air France, British Airways, Emirates, Etihad, EVA Air, KLM, Lufthansa, Qatar, SAS, Singapore Airlines, Transaero & Virgin Atlantic.
-Other airlines committed to the service include British Airways, Cathay Pacific, Dragon Air, Garuda, Lion Air, Thai Airways and Turkish Airlines.
-The number of connected airlines is expected to double in the next 12 months.
+Other airlines committed to the service include Garuda Indonesia, Thai Airways and Turkish Airlines.

 - Aer Lingus successfully launch the AeroMobile service